 The Group treats transactions with non-controlling interests that do not result in a loss of control as transactions with equity owners of the Group.
 A change in ownership interest results in an adjustment between the carrying amount of the controlling and non-controlling interests to reflect their relative interests in the subsidiary.
-Any difference between the amount of the adjustment to non-controlling interests and the consideration paid or received is recognised in a separate reserve within the equity attributable the consideration transferred;
+Any difference between the amount of the adjustment to non-controlling interests and the consideration paid or received is recognised in a separate reserve within the equity attributable to owners of Rhinomed Limited.